OoliteProject/oolite/README.txt

-   scripts        Scripts and script fragments for tarball/autopackage Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers Oolite-importer   (OS X) The oolite importer Oolite.xcodeproj  The OS X Xcode project to build Oolite OSX-SDL           Project files for the SDL version of Oolite on OS X
+   scripts        Scripts and script fragments for tarball/autopackage Doc               Documentation (including user guides) FreeDesktop       Files for GNOME/KDE desktop launchers installers        Files used to create various installers Oolite-importer   (OS X) The oolite importer Oolite.xcodeproj  The OS X Xcode project to build Oolite OSX-SDL           Project files for the SDL version of Oolite on OS X
                   (*very* seldom used, more of a curiosity) Resources         Files that live in the application bundle's Contents/Resources directory (AI, config, textures etc). src               Objective-C and C sources, incuding header files:
    Core           Files that are compiled on all platforms